drewskoots/G44_CV2021Challenge/README.md

 2. Slider: The slider option allows the user to easily navigate between two images of the same location but from different years, this option was implemented in order to make it easier for the user to perceive the shifts in landscape that may occur.
 When clicking on the slider option, a slider will appear under the image.
 Moving or dragging the slider will display parts of the images side by side.

 3. Difference Image: This option will display the difference between the first and last image in the sequence to highlight the difference that occurred in the whole time period.
 Dark areas signify areas with high amounts of change between the images, while lighter areas signify less change.
 Furthermore, if the color has shifted over time, the shade of color change will also be displayed.
-4. Segmentation: This function is specifically for the segmentation visualization.
-It changes the algorithm from detecting ocean and coastlines or detecting changes in images of urban areas.
+4. Segmentation: This visualisation method will take the image currently selected and perform segmentation analysis on it.
+Since there is a lot of output, this result opens in a new window.
+Depeding on the image content setting, it will try to identify either land and water along coastlines or buildings within cities and highlight them.

 ## Output Section:
 After selecting a dataset the “Analyze” (12) button will change its color from red to green.
 This gives the green light for the application to start by clicking this button.
 Besides, keep an eye on the “Progress bar” (13) beneath the button which will guide the user throughout the whole experience of using the app.
 Depending on the settings chosen, the output (9) will display the corresponding visualization.